TEF-Health/CONFIDENTIAL_Odoo-Documentation/docs/workflow.md

 ## Overview

-Below is an overview of the process from service offering to final reporting:
+Below is an overview of the call management process from service offering to final reporting:

 | **Step**                  | **Role**           | **Action**                                                             | **Outcome**                                              |
 |---------------------------|--------------------|------------------------------------------------------------------------|----------------------------------------------------------|